nf-core/test-datasets/README.md

     - nanopore
       - fastq
         - 'test.fastq.gz' synthetic raw long-read sequencing reads of the genome of the mammalian-gut-residing _Bacteroides fragilis_ YCH46 bacterium (NC_006347).
 Originally generated for the [MAG pipeline test dataset](https://github.com/nf-core/test-datasets/tree/mag).
+  - candidatus_portiera_aleyrodidarum
+    - genome
+      - ???
+    - illumina
+      - ???
+    - nanopore
+      - - ???
+  - haemophilus_influenzae
+    - genome
+      - genome.aln.gz: Aligned FASTA file of genomes of various strains of _Haemophilus influenzae_
+      - genome.aln.nwk: A newick format phylogeny file of genomes of various strains of _Haemophilus influenzae_
+      - genome.fna.gz: _Haemophilus influenzae_ reference genome (NZ_LS483480.1 from Haemophilus influenzae strain NCTC13377)
+  - metagenome
+    - taxonomy
+      - accession2taxid
+        - nucl_gb.accession2taxid: A decompressed NCBI nucl_gb.accession2taxid.tar.gz file from 2024-02-03 filtered to just the SARS-CoV2 and _Haemophilus influenzae_ genomes under `metagenome/fasta/`
+      - misc
+        - nucl2tax.map: A simplified variant of nucl_gb.accession2taxid, required by tools such as CENTRIFUGE
+      - taxdump
+        - names.dmp: A NCBI names.dmp file from 2024-02-03 filtered to just to just tax IDs of the SARS-CoV2 and _Haemophilus influenzae_ TAX ID under `metagenome/fasta/`
+        - nodes.dmp: A NCBI names.dmp file from 2024-02-03 filtered to just to just the taxonomy paths of the SARS-CoV2 and _Haemophilus influenzae_ TAX IDs under `metagenome/fasta/`

 - eukaryotes
   - galaxea_fascicularis